 For some problems, you can do a lot to help yourself.
-For example, if you're experiencing incontinence or a heavy feeling in your perineum (the area between your vagina and back passage), you may need to strengthen the muscles around your bladder, vagina and back passage.
+For example, if you're experiencing incontinence or a heavy feeling in your perineum, you may need to strengthen the muscles around your bladder, vagina and back passage.
 These are your pelvic floor muscles.
-Back pain can often be helped by exercise and learning to look after your back too.
+Back pain can often be helped by exercise and learning to look after your back, too.

 If something's really bothering you, don't be afraid to ask for help.
 Your GP or health visitor may be able to suggest treatment.
 You may be referred to a specialist or an obstetric physiotherapist, who can help with problems like back pain, incontinence and painful stitches.